zomblzum/DailyCoding/task_1/README.md

 For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17

 Bonus: can yo do this in one pass?

-## Solution

-Simple python program that use python dictionaries as hash table that help achieve result with one pass

-### Additional: duplicates check